sol-x/cat-market/README.md

 ## Instructions

-This test should take around 60 minutes, you may submit whatever you have achieved after 60 minutes.
+This test should take around 60 minutes, you may submit whatever you have achieved after 60 minutes or continue up to 90 minutes if you would prefer.

 Please *do not fork this repo on github or open a pull request*.
-Submit your solution via email in an archive, which can be created with the following `git` command:
+If working on this remotely then please submit your solution via email in an archive, which can be created with the following `git` command:

 ```
 git archive HEAD . -o solution.tar
 ```

+Please commit your work before running this command.

 To run this project type: